rchowe/mdview/README.md

 Configuration
 -------------

-If you want to use a different stylesheet than the builtin, create a .mdview.css file in your home directory with the style you want to use.
+If you want to use a different stylesheet than the builtin, create a <code>.mdview.css</code> file in your home directory with the style you want to use.

 License
 -------